Only 8 courses (16 credits) needed

 - Submit documentation from Foreign Credentialing Commission on Physical Therapy (FCCPT) confirming that education completed is substantially equivalent to an accredited PT degree program in the U.S.

-Speak to us about applying to a Graduate Program at Dominican College today!
+Speak to us about applying to the tDPT program at Dominican College today!

 Contact us today for more information about applying to the Transitional Doctor of Physical Therapy (tDPT) program.